 Points covered and case studies include:

-- Current trends in gamification for HR in different areas (e.g. L&D), and best practices
+- Current trends, best practices, and case studies in gamification for HR in different areas (e.g. L&D, recruitment, compliance)

 - SMU Case study: How gamification has been applied to engage more than 1,000 students in SMU.
 SMU’s GameLead won 2 awards at Wharton-Quacquarelli Symonds Stars Reimagine Education Conference & Awards 2015 (http://www.smu.edu.sg/news/2016/01/15/smu-scores-three-awards-oscars-higher-education)

 - Gametize Case study: How Gametize has used its gamification technology to attract, review and engage with applicants from the hiring to onboarding.

 - Gamification is NOT a magic pill.
 Like any other process or strategy, it must be well-planned, designed, and tested aggressively.

 - Don’t fall into the trap of introducing gamification for “make things more fun and exciting”.
 Be honest about your problem statements, then take it from there.